tonylukasavage/cv2r-tracker/README.md

 * Windows (will not work on any other OS)
 * node.js 10.11.0 32bit
 	* This version of node.js matches the version embedded in the version of electron used in this application.
 Other versions of 10.x may work, but they are untested.
-Any version of node >10 will crash during `npm install` step.
+Any version of node.js greater than 10.x will crash during `npm install` step.
 	* [nvm-windows](https://github.com/coreybutler/nvm-windows) makes it easy to install nodejs versions

 ### Installation